-Here is a list of ten typical Italian breakfast foods and four typical Italian breakfast drinks.
+If you are wondering what do Italians eat for breakfast, here is a useful list of ten typical Italian breakfast foods and four typical Italian breakfast drinks.

 You will find them on the breakfast table in Italy in any season.

-Breakfast in Italy, traditionally, is a small and sweet affair.
-Often, it’s nothing more than a cup of coffee and a couple of biscuits or a cappuccino and a cornetto (also called brioche in Northern Italy).
-The latter is a croissant-shaped pastry with one of many different fillings – chocolate, jam and creme patisserie being the most popular among them.
+The traditional Italian breakfast – or colazione in Italian – is a small and sweet affair.
+Often, it simply consists of a cup of coffee and a couple of biscuits or a cappuccino and a cornetto (also called brioche in Northern Italy).
+The latter is a croissant-shaped Italian pastry that is served either:

 There are many historical, social, and culinary reasons that have shaped the Italian breakfast.
-I have explored several of them in my blog post
+I have covered them in detail in my blog post:

 Click on it and read it for a detailed overview of the Italian breakfast traditions.